TomLisankie/readertron/README.md

     - "shared:true "marginal revolution" krugman"
   - caveat about it being broken and slow
 - arrange todos
-- Do a better job getting favicons and feed names.
 - go back to sending share emails one at a time, share emails should use the magic links
 - change the copy in share emails to make the clickable area of "go to the post's page" slightly bigger
 - mentions in share note shouldn't do anything extra, just bold the text, unless the person you're mentioning doesn't follow you. in that case the share should be sent to them anyway, with a note that they were mentioned specifically